procf/colloids-setup/System-Setup/02-macOS-Setup.md

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
-This script (from the Homebrew [website](https://brew.sh/)) explains what it will do and then pauses before installing.
+This calls a script (from the Homebrew [website](https://brew.sh/)) that explains what it will do and then pauses before installing Homebrew.

 Some simple Homebrew commands are: